RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Related Work

 Currently, the filter parameterization strategy is proposed to address the aforementioned problem.
-By utilizing harmonic functions as bases, SFCNN\cite{weiler2018learning} and E2-CNN\cite{weiler2019general} enabled the parameterized convolution filters to arbitrarily rotate to any angle.
-PDO-eConv\cite{shen2020pdo} utilized the partial differential operators to impose the rotation equivariance and firstly derived the boundary of the approximation error for the rotation discretization process.
-With the bases of Hermite polynomials, SESN\cite{sosnovik2019scale} expanded the factors of scale groups from integers to the continuous domain.
+By utilizing harmonic functions as bases, SFCNN~\cite{weiler2018learning} and E2-CNN~\cite{weiler2019general} enabled the parameterized convolution filters to arbitrary rotation angles.
+PDO-eConv~\cite{shen2020pdo} utilized the partial differential operators to impose the rotation equivariance and firstly derived the boundary of the approximation error for the rotation discretization process.
+With Hermite polynomials as the bases, SESN~\cite{sosnovik2019scale} expanded the factors of scale groups from integers to the continuous domain.
 The parameterization approach breaks the limitation of the traditional convolution, and makes it possible to transform filters continuously.
 However, these methods still suffer from problems in the expression accuracy of the parameterized bases, which results in an inferior performance for tasks that require high accuracy.
-To address the problem, the F-Conv\cite{xie2022fourier} proposed the aforementioned FSE-FP, which enables the parameterized filters to achieve high accuracy in both static and transformed cases.
+To address the problem, F-Conv~\cite{xie2022fourier} proposed a novel parameterization scheme based on the 2D symmetric Fourier series expansion, which enables the parameterized filters to achieve high accuracy in both static and transformed cases.

-Considering the geometric symmetries existed in the retinal vasculature and the requirement for high accuracy, we exploit FSE-FP and extend the current equivariant convolution framework to satisfy the rotation and scale equivariance simultaneously.
-Then, we obtain FRS-Conv, which achieves a fine performance in retinal vessel segmentation.
+Considering the rotation-and-scale symmetry of retinal vessels as shown in Fig.~\ref{IntroFig}(f) and the requirement for high accuracy, we equip the traditional convolution filters with the rotation-and-scale equivariance as shown in Fig.~\ref{IntroFig}(g) and (h), and adopt the enhanced Fourier basis functions of F-Conv as the parameterization scheme to attain a high representation accuracy.
+Then, we obtain RSF-Conv, which achieves an excellent performance in retinal vessel segmentation.